HiltonRoscoe/CDFPrototype/schematron/README.md

 ## How to Run (Oxygen XML)

-The commercial XML editor [Oxygen](https://www.oxygenxml.com/download.html) can validate using schematron rulesets directly.
+The commercial XML editor [Oxygen](https://www.oxygenxml.com/download.html) can validate using Schematron rulesets directly.
 Make sure schema-aware validation is enabled and Saxon-EE is used for validation.

 ![Schema aware option](./images/schema-aware.png)